 This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use ALTER SERVER CONFIGURATION (Transact-SQL) instead.

 To carry out multitasking, Microsoft Windows sometimes move process threads among different processors.
 Although efficient from an operating system point of view, this activity can reduce SQL Server performance under heavy system loads, as each processor cache is repeatedly reloaded with data.
 Assigning processors to specific threads can improve performance under these conditions by eliminating processor reloads and reducing thread migration across processors, which reduces context switching.
 Such an association between a thread and a processor is called processor affinity.